-Dodge's iconic sedan receives fresh front and rear styling for 2015 as well as new performance trim levels that give the rear-wheel-drive-based Charger up to 707 horsepower.
-Take a deep mental breath before reading the 2015 Dodge Charger's full trim lineup: Charger SE, Charger SXT, Charger R/T, Charger R/T Scat Pack (new), Charger SRT 392 and, finally, the new Charger SRT Hellcat (the 707-hp version).
+Dodge's iconic muscle car and four-door sedan receives fresh front and rear styling for 2015 as well as new performance trim levels that give the rear-wheel-drive-based Charger up to 707 horsepower.
+Take a deep mental breath before reading the 2015 Dodge Charger's full trim lineup: Charger SE (which features optional AWD), Dodge Charger SXT, Charger R/T, Charger R/T Scat Pack (new), Charger SRT 392 and, finally, the new Charger SRT Hellcat (the 707-horsepower version).
 And ... exhale.

 Related: 2015 Dodge Charger Review

-Other than a mouthful, Charger R/T Road & Track with Super Track Pack is a high-performance package that sits between the base R/T and the R/T Scat Pack with a 485-hp, 6.4-liter V-8 in place of the 370-hp, 5.7-liter V-8 used in the R/T trim levels we tested.
+Other than a mouthful, Dodge Charger R/T Road & Track with Super Track Pack is a high-performance package that sits between the base R/T and the R/T Scat Pack performance sedan with a 485-horsepoer, 6.4-liter V-8 HEMI in place of the 370-horsepower, 5.7-liter V-8 HEMI used in the R/T trim levels we tested.
 The bulk of the $3,000 R/T Road & Track upgrade is the standard Super Track Pack that's exclusive to the Road & Track trim level, including the following performance features:

 - Sport suspension with Bilstein-brand dampers